-The Pillar III disclosures contained herein relate to the audited financials of Jadwa Investment for the period ended December 31, 2019.
+The Pillar III disclosures contained herein relate to the audited financials of Jadwa Investment for the period ended December 31, 2021.
 These are compiled in accordance with CMA's the minimum requirements for the annual market disclosure of information as referred to by the Part 7 "Pillar III - Disclosure and Reporting" of the Prudential Rules.

-Firm has investments in Jadwa Investment DIFC Limited and Jadwa Investment PE Fund, L.P which has been classified as subsidiaries in 2019 audited financial statements as per IFRS.
-As a result capital adequacy working for the year 2019 is based on consolidated numbers.
+Firm has investments in Jadwa Investment DIFC Limited which has been classified as subsidiary in 2020 audited financial statements as per IFRS.
+As a result capital adequacy working for the year 2021 is based on consolidated numbers.